Bhagavad Gita Chapter 2 Verse 34 Meaning

 What is the main idea of Bhagavad Gita 2.34?

+The Gita addresses detachment with characteristic directness here.
 People will also recount your everlasting dishonor; and for one who has been honored, dishonor is worse than death.
-This verse emphasizes soul with clarity and purpose.
+Within the broader arc of Chapter 2, this verse builds on Krishna's systematic exposition of equanimity.
+Ramanuja's...

 How can I apply Bhagavad Gita 2.34 in daily life?